-We have a 30-day review period from the date your complaint was received.
+We have a 30-day review period from the date your complaint or grievance was received.

 If additional information is required and it would be in your best interest to extend the timeframe, we may contact you to request permission to extend the timeframe for resolution by 14 calendar days.
+The time limits in this process may be waived or extended beyond this time.
 This would be done by mutual agreement between you and Neighborhood.